ZaneH/streamlabs-producer/README.md

 # Streamlabs Producer

-Connects to Streamlabs API to parse incoming events and sends them to a queue.
+Connects to the [Streamlabs Socket API](https://dev.streamlabs.com/docs/socket-api) to parse incoming events and sends them to a queue.

 The events are never consumed in this proof of concept.

 ## Usage